 Current Research on Seamus Heaney

-Twenty-five years after the paperback publication of Seamus Heaney: The Making of the Poet, a new study of the poet’s entire oeuvre will appear in 2019 from Palgrave Macmillan.
-Seamus Heaney: Legacies, Afterlives will incorporate extensive archival research carried out in Ireland, Britain and the United States, and offer close, contextualised readings of the poems, plays and translations.
+He is currently completing a substantial new study of Seamus Heaney’s entire oeuvre.
+Seamus Heaney: Legacies, Afterlives will appear in 2020 from Palgrave Macmillan, twenty-six years after the publication of Seamus Heaney: The Making of the Poet (see Publications).
+This incorporates extensive archival research carried out in Ireland, Britain and the United States, and offer close, contextualised readings of the poems, plays and translations.

-His reputation as one of the foremost scholars on Heaney’s work led the Irish Literary Society to approach him to organise and present Noli Timere: Reflections on the Life and Work of Seamus Heaney in the week following the poet’s death.
-A celebratory event included readings, commentary and film, jointly delivered with Stephen Regan, it was subsequently re-presented at the National Library of Ireland in December 2014, and the following March at the SOFEIR/ French Irish Studies conference in Paris and Oxford Literary Festival.
-The first performance of A Holding Field: Seamus Heaney and Translation will be held on the evening of 27 September in the National Library of Ireland’s Mezzanine Room, and represent the wide variety of his translation work from Latin, Greek, Irish, Anglo-Saxon, Italian, French and Polish literature (see post of 28 June for further details).
+Michael’s reputation as one of the foremost scholars on Heaney’s work led the Irish Literary Society to commission Noli Timere: Reflections on the Life and Work of Seamus Heaney in the week following the poet’s death.
+This celebratory event included readings, commentary and film, jointly delivered with Stephen Regan and Esther Armstrong.
+Subsequently it was presented also at the National Library of Ireland in December 2014, and the following March at the SOFEIR/ French Irish Studies conference in Paris and Oxford Literary Festival.

-Between 1976 and 1990s, Michael directed summer schools for the British Council in Poland, and later in Slovakia and Slovenia.
+Between 1976 and the 1990s, Michael directed summer schools for the British Council in Poland, Slovakia and Slovenia.
 More recently he has received frequent invitations to give lectures and plenary addresses at events in London, Oxford, Durham, Aberdeen, Dublin, Belfast, Paris, Rennes, Strasbourg, Prague, Gdansk, Tromso, Boston, New York, San Francisco, Savannah and Atlanta, and organised two major public events for the British Academy.

-A defining experience in his career came in January 2012 when he was appointed to a Visiting Professorship in Irish Studies at the Sorbonne Nouvelle.
-This quickened his interest in working abroad for longer spells, and led directly to his decision to quit his full-time UK-based university post the following year.
-From August to December 2015, he served as Fort Visiting Scholar in European Studies at Columbus State University, GA, teaching courses on Modern Irish Drama and English Literature 1890-1945.
-More recently, from November-December 2017, he was a Visiting Scholar at Gothenburg University in Sweden, to which he will be returning in April 2018.
+A defining experience in his career came in January 2012 with his appointment as a Visiting Professor in Irish Studies at the Sorbonne Nouvelle.
+This quickened his interest in working abroad, and led to the decision in 2013 to quit his full-time UK-based university post.
+From August to December 2015, he served as Fort Visiting Scholar at Columbus State University, GA, teaching courses on Modern Irish Drama and English Literature 1890-1945.
+In late 2017 and Spring 2018, he was a Visiting Scholar at Gothenburg University in Sweden.

 In the longer term he plans to continue combining teaching with research, and seek opportunities to utilise his skills and experience in universities overseas.